Speed Addiction: How To Identify Signs and Symptoms

 Users may complain of recurring headache, dizziness, nausea or vision problems.
 Also, watch their eyes while talking.
 It may help one find out if they have an abnormally enlarged pupil.
 Notice their breathing pattern even while at rest.
 Speed addiction causes fast breathing.
 Take a note of their weight during the initial phase of Speed therapy and compare it with the current value.
 Stimulants cause noticeable weight loss when abused.

 These may include extreme mood swings, violent and aggressive behavior, and irritability.
 All these usually happen without an apparent cause.
 Additionally, the signs worsen as the addiction continues.

-Expect something wrong with your loved ones when they start demanding for extra money or showing an emergency financial need.
+Expect something wrong with the loved ones when they start demanding for extra money or showing an emergency financial need.
 Moreover, a repetitive pattern could indicate some weighty issues.

 Rumination and isolation

 They may seem self-absorbed.
 Avoiding social gatherings and poor communication is one of the most visible signs suggesting the problems with a Speed addiction.